Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 Has your EGR valve (your Exhaust Gas Recirculation valve) gone bad?
 Maybe.
 I'll tell you the symptoms below.
 But before you start replacing parts, keep in mind that the same engine performance problems that indicate a bad EGR valve can also indicate problems in other parts of the system.
 If you don’t do your troubleshooting, you may end up replacing parts unnecessarily and wasting time and money.

-So this article will tell you several things:
+This article will tell you several things:

 - the symptoms of a bad EGR valve;